mayasharma2110/Bookworm/README.md

 The website will use Materializecss grids to make the layout responsive to different devices and screen sizes.

 * The home page will contain the reviews and a search bar for users to search for a book or author.
 Signed in users will also see their own reviews displayed at the top.
 Signed in users can update or delete their own reviews, this will only be a soft delete and the information will remain in the database but not be shown on the site to users.
-Admin are allowed to delete any review they deem spam or unacceptable in some way, this again will be a soft delete only.
+Admin are able to delete any review they deem spam or unacceptable in some way, this again will be a soft delete only.

 * The login page will contain a form for registered users to login.
 This will ask for username and password, if either are incorrect this will be displayed ot the user and the site will ask them to try again.
 There will also be a logout link for logged in users to use.